Skip to content

 This take-a-break oasis is specially created for fair guests of all ages with sensory-processing challenges who may find the sights, sounds, smells and crowds of the fair overwhelming.

-The sensory space in the Fraser Sensory Building will be staffed by Fraser-trained sensory support volunteers who can help individuals regulate with tools and techniques such as weighted blankets and shoulder wraps, calming music, floor cushions, an exercise ball and fidget toys.
+The sensory space in the Fraser Sensory Building is staffed by Fraser-trained sensory support volunteers who can help individuals regulate with tools and techniques such as weighted blankets and shoulder wraps, calming music, floor cushions, an exercise ball and fidget toys.
 People with sensory difficulties are welcome to use the space to regulate.

-The Fraser Sensory Building will also feature interactive sensory activities, giveaways, educational resources and information about employment opportunities.
+The Fraser Sensory Building features interactive sensory activities, giveaways, educational resources and information about employment opportunities.
 The nonprofit welcomes individuals and families to join us for fun activities and to explore their resources.
 Fraser, a Minnesota nonprofit, is a nationally recognized expert in treating early childhood autism and mental health, and in providing overall wellness programs for those who have intellectual or developmental disabilities with co-occurring autism or mental health issues.

-Located on the west side of Cosgrove Street, south of the Home Improvement Building
+Located on the west side of Cosgrove Street, south of the Home Improvement Building.

 Open daily, 9 a.m. to 9 p.m.
 (8 p.m. on Labor Day)